WHO OWNS THE BATTLESHIP?

 A leadership gift phase will be launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
 A public gift phase will follow inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.

-HOW DO I MAKE A GIFT TO THE GENERATIONS CAMPAIGN FOR HULL REPAIRS?
+HOW DO I MAKE A GIFT TO THE GENERATIONS CAMPAIGN?

 1.)
 Text the word Battleship to the number 41444.

 2.)
 Visit www.battleshipnc.com and click the donate button.

 The Friends of the Battleship NORTH CAROLINA

 Wilmington, NC 28402

 (Please note “Generations Campaign” on the memo line)

 4.)
 Visit the Battleship for an onsite donation.
 If you have further questions on pledges or other ways to give, contact Meaghan Holmes, Development Director, at (910) 399-9116 or at firstname.lastname@example.org.